Frequently Asked Questions

 Do I get to choose the classes I will take?
 When will I learn about my schedule?

 All students take "Ways of Knowing" and a second course in quantitative reasoning.
-Students are placed into a quantitative course according to their level of preparation and their disciplinary interests; at the beginning of the program, adjustments to this placement can be made.
+Students are placed into a quantitative course according to their level of preparation and their disciplinary interests.
 Schedules are distributed to students when they arrive on campus, but not before.

 If I attend FSI, will I be able to take a reduced course load in future semesters?